alanliska/JH-suite/README.md

-© Alan Liška, Veronika Rùžièková, Jiøí Ludvík, 2017-2019
+© Alan Liska, Veronika Ruzickova, Jiri Ludvik, 2017-2023

 JH-suite (named according to Jaroslav Heyrovský) is a set of small codes  enabling fast empirical estimations.
 Each individual program is written in X11-BASIC by Markus Hoffmann (https://github.com/kollokollo/X11Basic) and can be edited by users according to their needs.